juiceinc/devlandia/README.md

 Create a new virtual environment for devlandia by changing to the desired directory and running ``virtualenv devlandia``.
 This can be done in a central place such as ``~/.virtualenvs`` or in your project directory.
-Devlandia should be using Python 2.7.12.
+Devlandia should be using Python 3.7.x (3.7.1 as of this writing).
 If you have multiple versions of Python installed and want to specify the version for your virtual environment, run ``virtualenv -p /path/to/python/install devlandia``.
 If you installed your virtual environment to ``~/.virtualenvs/`` you'll need to run ``source ~/.virtualenvs/devlandia/bin/activate`` to activate it.
 Once your environment is setup and activated run ``pip install -r requirements.txt`` from the root directory of devlandia.